Reviews You Can Rely On

 Battery

-Batteries are not all created equal.
-In fact, batteries with the same voltage and amp hour rating may vary drastically in the amount of work they can produce.
-Battery longevity is one area that the SKIL shows itself to be a great value because it can keep up the cutting for as long as high-end saws.
+Battery longevity is one area where the SKIL shows itself to be a great value because it can keep up the cutting for as long as high-end saws.

-To measure the battery life of a saw, we take a sheet of 3/4" plywood and, using a guide, repeatedly ripped off 1/4" strips.
-The guide prevents any wandering in a long cut, thus promoting uniformity in the drain on the battery.
-The SKIL impressed all by making 40.5 rips — that's 324 linear feet — before giving up the ghost.
+The SKIL impressed us by making 40.5 rips on an 8 foot sheet of plywood — that's 324 linear feet — before giving up the ghost.
 Few saws, at any price, can claim such a capacity for repeated cutting on a single charge.

 skil cr540601 - the results of the battery tests: the skil contributed 40 rips to...